-We'll gather at our hotel in Bayonne, France, at 5 p.m. for an introductory meeting.
+We'll gather at our hotel in Bayonne, France for an introductory meeting.
 Then we'll take a neighborhood orientation stroll and start getting to know one another over dinner together.

-The next morning we'll take a walking tour through half-timbered Bayonne, the capital of the French Pays Basque.
+This morning we'll take a walking tour through half-timbered Bayonne, the capital of the French Pays Basque.
 After getting to know the cobbled-street ambience of the city's Old Town, we'll take a tour of Bayonne's superb Museum of Basque Culture — setting the foundation for all we'll learn about Basque culture and history.
-This afternoon you'll have free time to enjoy Bayonne, or take a short train or bus ride (20 minutes) to the seaside towns of St-Jean-de-Luz or Biarritz.
+This afternoon you'll have free time to enjoy Bayonne or take a short train or bus ride (20 minutes) to the seaside towns of St-Jean-de-Luz or Biarritz.

 Today we'll say au revoir (agur in Basque) to France, but not before we make one last stop for a visit to the walled French town of St-Jean-Pied-de-Port, a traditional starting point for hiking the 500-mile Camino de Santiago pilgrimage trail.
 Here we'll learn about the humble pilgrims who have trekked across the north of Spain since the Middle Ages to pay homage to the remains of St. James.
 This afternoon our bus will take the scenic route, crossing over the impressive Pyrenees mountains to Pamplona.
 After a short orientation walk, our guide will introduce us to the unique culture of eating tapas.

-The next morning, we'll get up and run with the bulls — figuratively speaking, of course — as we take a walking tour through the historic heart of Pamplona ("Iruña" in Basque), including its cathedral and ramparts.
-We'll learn about Pamplona's importance as the capital of Spain's Navarra region and as a key stop along the Camino.
+Let's run with the bulls today — figuratively speaking, of course — as we take a walking tour through the historic heart of Pamplona ("Iruña" in Basque), including its cathedral and ramparts.
+We'll learn about Pamplona's importance as the capital of Spain's Navarra region and as a key stop along the Camino de Santiago.
 We'll also learn about Pamplona's association with author Ernest Hemingway — who hailed from Illinois but is celebrated here as a native son.
-Tonight we'll dine like the locals at a traditional sociedad private dining club.
+This afternoon we'll be invited to dine like the locals at a traditional sociedad private dining club.

 Day 5: All Day on the Camino de Santiago

-Today, we'll board our bus and drive deeper into El Pais Vasco — the Spanish Basque Country.
-But we'll make our way to San Sebastián as pilgrims, hiking along a stretch of the famous Camino.
-We'll stop for a well-deserved lunch and tasting of Navarre vintages at a local winery.
-We'll arrive in San Sebastián this evening in time to get oriented to our new neighborhood.
+Today we'll board our bus and drive deeper into El País Vasco — the Spanish Basque Country.
+But we'll also make our way to San Sebastián as pilgrims, hiking along a stretch of the famous Camino de Santiago.
+We'll stop for a well-deserved lunch and tasting of regional vintages at a local winery, arriving in San Sebastián in time to get oriented to our new neighborhood.
 The evening is all yours to simply soak in the sights of the beautiful Bay of Biscay surrounding you.

 Day 6: Savoring San Sebastián